bioinfo-ut/GenomeTester4/README.FastGT.md

 * Usage
 First one has to prepare the database of specific k-mers for each allele of polymorphism of interest.
-k-mer databases are available from http://bioinfo.ut.ee/FastGT/
+Couple of pre-made k-mer databases are available from http://bioinfo.ut.ee/FastGT/

 K-mers are counted from raw reads in FASTQ file using program gmer_counter:
 ```